The Unlikely Candidates

-The Unlikely Candidates are an American indie rock band from Keller, Texas, formed in 2008.
-The band consists of lead vocalist Kyle Morris, lead guitarist Brenton Carney, guitarist Cole Male, drummer Kevin Goddard, and bassist Jared Hornbeek.
+The Unlikely Candidates are an American indie rock band from Fort Worth, Texas, formed in 2008.
+The band consists of lead vocalist Kyle Morris, lead guitarist Brenton Carney, guitarist Cole Male, bassist Jared Hornbeek, and drummer Josh Montez.
 Their song "Novocaine" topped the Alternative Songs chart and has received over 66 million streams and video views as of July 2021.
 They were signed with Atlantic Records as of 2013, but switched to Another Century, a smaller label, in October 2016.

 Career

 Early years and Follow My Feet (2008–2016)

 The band was formed initially in 2008 by childhood friends Kyle Morris and Cole Male.
 After uniting in high school, the band immediately separated themselves from the typical musical traditions associated with Texas, and turned up with an alternative style of their own.
 However it wasn't until 2013 when they released their first music.

 In April 2013, they released their debut single, "Follow My Feet."
 On September 30, 2013, they released their debut EP, also called Follow My Feet.
-On November 18, 2013, Joey Voodoo voted the music video for the title track "the music video of the week."

 In March 2016, the band released an instrumental version of the EP.
 The cover art is the same as the original with inverted colors.